gmoeck/simulo/Readme.markdown

     $ cd frameworks
     $ git clone git://github.com/gmoeck/simulo.git

+Once Simulo has been downloaded into your frameworks directory, you then need to update your project's Buildfile file.
+This can be done like so:

+config :all, :required => [:sproutcore, :simulo]

 ##Running Simulo's Unit Tests
 First you need to update your Buildfile to include sproutcore-jasmine.
 **Note**: When you go back to production, you need to recomment out